 The transmission ratio (gear factor) can be entered in "Gearing numerator" (at "Gearing denominator" = 1).

-You will obtain an exact image of a non-integral transmission ratio by entering the value integrally as a fraction with numerator and denominator.
-This helps to avoid long-term drifts
+You will obtain an exact image of a non-integral transmission ratio by entering the value integrally as a fraction with numerator (integral) and denominator (integral).
+Long-term drifts can only be avoided by using integral values.

 That is: